dotnet/docs/docs/architecture/dapr-for-net-developers/state-management.md

 The theorem states that distributed data systems offer a trade-off between consistency, availability, and partition tolerance.
 And, that any datastore can only *guarantee two of the three properties*:

 - *Consistency* (**C**).
 Every node in the cluster responds with the most recent data, even if the system must block the request until all replicas update.
-If you query a "consistent system" for an item that is currently updating, you'll not get a response until all replicas successfully update.
+If you query a "consistent system" for an item that is currently updating, you won't get a response until all replicas successfully update.
 However, you'll always receive the most current data.

 - *Availability* (**A**).
 Every node returns an immediate response, even if that response isn't the most recent data.
 If you query an "available system" for an item that is updating, you'll get the best possible answer the service can provide at that moment.